wangzhiqiang1008/bug-collect/README.md

 The error code processing logic is most commonly used for interfacing with three-party channels (Paypal, Alipay, etc.) and for cross-system interface calls.

-Usually, the client will map the error code returned by the server to three states: success, processing, and failure.
+Usually, the client will map the error code returned by the server to three states: success, processing, and fail.
 When there is an error in this mapping logic or incorrect processing logic for the outstanding states, it may directly lead to a loss of capital.

 ### 2、Idempotent check